 Climate Changes on the Grand Traverse Bay Region

-A research team is examining the potential risks that climate variability and change could bring to the Grand Traverse area.
-The project consists of interactive workshops and technical assessments conducted by an interdisciplinary team from Michigan State University.
+A research team recently examined the potential risks that climate variability and change could bring to the Grand Traverse area.
+The project involved interactive workshops and technical assessments conducted by an interdisciplinary team from Michigan State University.

 See: Research Project